 - A wallet in the form of a web app.

 - The site stores keys.

 - The site issues transactions when the users asks for that.

 - The user logs in using some credentials.

-- High level of usability; log in using any device connected to the Internet.
+- High usability level; log in using any device connected to the Internet.

 - Site compromised, wallet is compromised.

 - Usually used when trading on exchanges.